hatateaya/blog/content/aboutme.md

 This is my blog.

+I have been known as 橄榄菜, 羽衣甘蓝, hatateaya, borecole, amcje1, hatate_shimamura

 I am a simple person, and also a MtF.
 Please using "she/her" or "they" as the pronoun to me.

 I have some interests in Computer Science and Touhou Project.